huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 # Data privacy and security features
 **User**: Patient

 Huma takes the handling of personal health data very seriously.
-That is why the App uses all means necessary to protect patient data, providing a number of features and settings so that every patient can take steps to help to keep their data safe and secure.
+That is why the Huma App uses all means necessary to protect patient data, providing a number of features and settings so that every patient can take steps to help to keep their data safe and secure.

 ## How it works​